sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 namespace    |      |
 -------------|-------
 description  | Namespace to constrain replication to.
-If not supplied, all namespaces for a given resource are replicated. required     | false type         | String example      | {{< highlight shell >}}namespace: default{{< /highlight >}}
+If you do not include `namespace`, all namespaces for a given resource are replicated. required     | false type         | String example      | {{< highlight shell >}}namespace: default{{< /highlight >}}